 Brain Tanning

-An ancient method using oils from animal brains to tan hides.
+ThisĀ ancient methodĀ uses the oils fromĀ animal brains to tan hides.
 While effective, it poses risks like exposure to prion diseases such as Chronic Wasting Disease (CWD) in deer and elk.
-Alternative sources, like pig brains, are often used.
-The process includes applying the brain solution and smoking the hide for preservation and flexibility.
+Due to these concerns, alternative sources, such as pig brains, are often used.
+The process typically involves applying the brain solution and smoking the hide for preservation and flexibility.

 Egg and Oil Tanning

-Similar to brain tanning, this method uses raw eggs and oil to create a soft, pliable leather.
+Similar toĀ brain tanning, this method uses raw eggs and oil to create a soft, pliable leather.
 While less common, it is a natural alternative for small-scale tanning.

 Alcohol and Turpentine Tanning